Helen Thomas: 2010 speech and comments about Jews and Zionists

 On December 2, 2010, shortly before a speech for the eighth annual "Images and Perceptions of Arab Americans" conference in Dearborn, Michigan, Thomas told reporters that she still stood by the comments she had made to Nesenoff.
 Referring to her resignation, she said "I paid a price, but it's worth it to speak the truth."
 During the speech, Thomas said: "Congress, the White House, Hollywood and Wall Street are owned by Zionists.
 No question, in my opinion."
 Thomas defended her comments on December 7, telling Scott Spears of Marion, Ohio radio station WMRN, "I just think that people should be enlightened as to who is in charge of the opinion in this country."

 The next day, the Anti-Defamation League called for journalism schools and organizations to rescind any honors given to Thomas.
 The organization said that Thomas had "clearly, unequivocally revealed herself as a vulgar antisemite" in the speech.
 Wayne State University in Detroit discontinued the Helen Thomas Spirit of Diversity in Media Award, which it had been granting for more than ten years, citing what it called her antisemitic remarks.
 Thomas objected, saying that "the leaders of Wayne State University have made a mockery of the First Amendment and disgraced their understanding of its inherent freedom of speech and the press."
 Asked by the Detroit Free Press how she would respond to people who say she is antisemitic, Thomas responded: 'I'd say I'm a Semite.
 What are you talking about?'"

-Thomas was interviewed for the April 2011 issue of Playboy magazine, and made further contentious statements.
+Thomas was interviewed for the April 2011 issue of Playboy magazine.
 When asked "Do you actually think there’s a secret Jewish conspiracy at work in this country [the US]?", Thomas replied, "Not a secret.
 It’s very open."